|

 Your

-assembly should look like this. |
+assembly should look like picture on the left.

 Here is a detailed look at the light socket riveted to